 Lost in the details of the plateau, the village of Atilhó is found, isolated in the mountains.
 The granite has a strong presence in buildings and high walls dividing agricultural land.
 The buildings distribute themselves comfortably on the narrow streets.
-The small dimensions of the windows denounce the low temperatures of the location.
+The small dimensions of the windows denounce the low temperatures of the location in the cold seasons.

 Every year, on the Sunday after the Saint’s day, it takes place in the Chapel of Santo António at the top of Monte Galhado, one of the most exciting celebrations in honor and praise of Santo António – Saint protector of cattle and fields.

 On that day, before the appointed time for the religious celebration, all the farmers send their cattle to Monte Galhado, in the surroundings of the chapel, which at the top watches the village, the fields and the daily toil of the farmers.